whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ### Post-demonstration thoughts

+This seems like an unusual pattern.
 So, what is the point here?

-The code was moved to a private class?
-A "method object"?
+The code was moved to a private class `Process` within the original public class?
-* this pattern involves some boiler-plate, and it may be annoying or confusing.
+This pattern involves some boiler-plate in writing the private class, and that may be annoying or confusing.

-Mentally-digesting the logic and re-organizing it was required?
+Mentally-digesting the logic and re-organizing it was required and took a long time?
-* When working with legacy code, this is usually unavoidable.
+When working with legacy code, this is usually unavoidable.

 Couldn't that logic have been improved without creating the method object?
-* Yes.
-Refer to the upsides section below.

 ## Second: upsides